tamsamani/systemjs-babel/README.md

 _If a syntax or feature is supported in any browser, it should be supported here but polyfills are a non-goal.
 Feature requests and PRs welcome to improve support._

+## Notes

+> this is a forked repo from the original repo [systemjs/systemjs-babel](https://github.com/systemjs/systemjs-babel)
+> the propose for this fork is testing extending babel configuration via SystemJS core.

+#### Why?
+What's!

+I have forked this repo only for make a costumization/configuration the systemjs babelOptions. because I get limited when trying developing using `systemjs` in browser transformation develeopment.

 ## Usage

 ```